drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Experimental Conformations of Anilino-Quinazolines

-A preliminary analysis of the conformation of free and bound anilino-quinazolines in the solid state and in solution shows that in general the molecules adopt an extended conformation (in parenthesis are indicated the values of the two torsion angles &Phi;-1 and &Phi;-2).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/experimental-conformations-anilino-quinazolines-189c96cc'><i class='fa fa-play' aria-hidden='true'></i></button>A preliminary analysis of the conformation of free and bound anilino-quinazolines in the solid state and in solution shows that in general the molecules adopt an extended conformation (in parenthesis are indicated the values of the two torsion angles &Phi;-1 and &Phi;-2).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer